-Finally the preliminary work of starting a business is over.
-You have decided on a product and/or service to sell, determined the segment of the population you want to reach, settled on a location where you can sell your wares, and have staffed it with employees whose sole purpose is to sell those products and/or service to customers.
+The initial steps of starting a business are complete.
+You have chosen a product and/or service to offer, identified the target audience you want to reach, picked a location to sell your goods, and hired employees whose main job is to sell those products and/or service to customers.

 Now comes the tough part.
 You need to attract people to your store to purchase what you have to offer.